NateEag/how-i-code/drafts/devops.rst

 service reliability = number of successful requests / number of requests

-(Note that the G Suite team proposes a better metric for reliability, windowed user-uptime, as described in this post: https://blog.acolyer.org/2020/02/26/meaningful-availability/ )
+(Note that the G Suite team proposes a better metric for reliability, windowed user-uptime, in this post: https://blog.acolyer.org/2020/02/26/meaningful-availability/ )

 The obvious question is then "What is the right level of reliability?"

-That, they argue, is a business decision, based on the importance of the product to customers, how much use the product can still be at various levels of unreliability, and so on.
+That, they argue, is a business decision, based on the importance of the product to customers, how useful the product can be at various levels of unreliability, and so on.
 TODO Flesh out the weasel words "and so on."

 With that decision in hand, the team defines a reliability budget (e.g. 99.5% request success rate this quarter).
 Dev can push new code as long as they